Search features

 n Email Email More info More Info

 ENGL 242.
 19th CENTURY ENGLISH NOVEL.
 A study of major works by authors from the great age of the English novel, including Austen, the Brontes, Dickens, Eliot, Hardy, Conrad, and Wilde.
 Prerequisite English 202 or by permission.
-Alternate years, fall semester only, three hours.
+Alternate years, three hours.

 a section of the 19TH C. ENGLISH NOVEL course in English - ENGL